Chicken Phall

 - Once the mixture has turned golden brown add the ground spices and mix well to ensure they are incorporated into the oil.
 Next, add the chicken and the fresh finger chillies.
 Mix well and cook for 5 minutes, stirring often to prevent sticking.
 If at any point the spices start sticking to the bottom of the pot before the meat has started releasing its juices then just add a tablespoon of hot water and scrape them off with your spoon.
 Do not allow the spices to burn or it will ruin the flavour of the curry.

-- Add the blended chopped tinned tomato, tomato puree, Habanero, Scotch Bonnet or superhot chillies, green cardamoms, hot water and freshly squeezed lime juice.
+- Add the blended chopped tinned tomato, tomato puree, Habanero, Scotch Bonnet or superhot chillies, hot water, kasoori methi and freshly squeezed lime juice.
 Mix well, cover and then place into a preheated oven at 200C/400F/Gas 6 and cook for 45 minutes.

 Notes: